isaacnmm/pestpolicy-hugo2XX/content/posts/can-fleas-live-in-carpets/index.md

 Whilst fleas are a natural part of the world's ecosystem; it's safe to say that they are a huge pest, and once our beloved pets have been treated, we want to make sure that the fleas have been completely eradicated from home.
 Many people will wash fabrics such as bedding and sofa covers at noticing a flea problem but offers, the carpet is forgotten.

-It can seem like a real challenge to tackle with it being such a vast area, and [after all-can fleas live](https://pestpolicy.com/can-fleas-live-on-clothes/) in carpets?
+It can seem like a real challenge to tackle with it being such a vast area, and [after all-can fleas live](https://pestpolicy.com/can-fleas-live-on-clothes/)in carpets?
 In short, the answer to the previous question is yes; fleas can survive in a car, and so it is vital that you treat and clean the carpets within your home to remedy the f and but they're well fully.

 ##  Conclusion